eaglesky/system-design/MySystemDesignReview.md

   https://www.facebook.com/notes/facebook-engineering/tao-the-power-of-the-graph/10151525983993920
 * How to implement pagination?
   http://www.jiuzhang.com/qa/1839/
+* How to get media info for each post?
 * In url shortening design, how to do sharding for the custom urls?